 Expression |

-God wants us to express our God-given design, including such elements as our motivated abilities, subject matter interests, circumstances, and in relationships (see Exodus 36:1 and Genesis 1:31).
+God wants us to express our God-given design, that is, our gifts and talents, such as our motivated abilities, skills, interests, circumstances, and relationships (see Exodus 36:1 and Genesis 1:31).

 |